 "It was a scramble to provide just the basic necessities and the hardest thing, one of the most important things to find, were coats," Mayor Michael Pavia said.
 "Backyard Humanitarian came through, they came through in no time at all."
 Former Stamford, CT Mayor, Michael Pavia

 “Backyard Humanitarian has touched the lives of many.
 I reached out to about 120 families at Stamford Youth Hockey to join in and it touched theirs as well.”
-Stamford Youth Hockey has helped with our collection drives; donating hundreds of coats, truckloads of food and also have provided Christmas gifts for almost 50 families.
+Stamford Youth Hockey has helped with our collection drives; donating hundreds of coats, truckloads of food and also have provided Christmas gifts for almost 50 families for the Women's Mentoring Network.
 “We are very happy to be a part of this and I’m very proud of SYHA for their support of Backyard Humanitarian.”- Chris Berlingo, President, Stamford Youth Hockey Association Photo: Louise Moss (WMN), Chris Berlingo (SYHA) and Cathy Dumas (WMN)

 “I want to take this opportunity to thank you and all of your volunteers for enriching our agency services with your donations and gifts of time.
 There are no words to express the gratitude with which your collection of family Christmas gifts and beautiful handmade women's scarves were received.
 Our mothers and children are warm because you cared enough to sponsor the coat drive.
 You've donated, hauled and moved equipment to make our office more comfortable and efficient.
 A heartfelt thanks to you all.”- Louise Moss, Executive Director, Women’s Mentor Network Photo: Cathy Dumas (WMN), Angela Malizia (BH) & Louise Moss (WMN)